estate planning attorney holding separate wills for spouses

 For many people, creating a will can be a difficult process.
 Obviously it is hard for anyone to think about their own eventual passing, and it is also often hard to make decisions about who will get what.
 One thing that can be even more difficult than creating your own will, however, is working with a spouse to create theirs.
-The reality is, however, there should be separate wills for husband and wife, and it should be planned as soon as possible.
-No matter if its a first marriage, or you’re getting re-married.

 Some couples think that they can have one joint will together, but this is not a sound approach.
 Spouses need separate wills.
 Even if the majority of the information in your wills is nearly identical, you still need to each have your own.
 Read on to see why this is so important.

-Different Times of Death Is The Most Important Reason For Separate Will For Husband and Wife
+Different Times of Death is the Most Important Reason For Separate Will For Husband and Wife

 The chances are quite high that you will not pass away at the same time.
 If you have a joint will when one of you passes away, it can be much more difficult to work through executing the will for just the other party.
 In addition, once one person passes away, the other person needs to create their own will anyway so making a joint will today is really only delaying the process and making it more complicated.